realA10001986/Dash-Gauges/DIY/README.md

 "Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide (which is, as said, 5V), and is driven using external power and through a relay.
 One might also come up with the idea to create a gauge replica using a stepper motor and some logic to move the pointer to a fixed position on power-on, and reset it to the "Empty" position on power-loss.

-Digital gauges are presumed to require 12V, fed through the "DG+" and "-" pins of the three-pin 12V connector; in that case it is recommended to supply the entire Control Board with 12V through said connector, with the "DG+" and "+" pins shorted.

 #### Control Board Hardware Configuration

 In order to make the Control Board as versatile as possible, there are some solder jumpers (ie adjacent solder pads which are connected using solder), and easy-to-solder through-the-hole resistors which need to be added depending on the other hardware used.